stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 > ## Exercise
-> Rank the following data organization steps from 1-5 (1 being the one you believe you think is most important, and 5 the least).
-Also mark with an "X" the steps you have implemented in your own research.
+> Rank the following data organization steps from 1-5 (1 being the one you think is most important, and 5 the least).
+Also mark with an "X" the steps you have implemented in your own projects.
 > - File naming convention
 > - Folder naming convention
 > - File versioning system